atrettel/wosp/README.md

     A_Study_in_Scarlet.txt:2006:"It's the Baker Street division of the detective police force," said my ...

-Some systems allow for proximity search, but only between neighboring words.
+Some systems support proximity search, but only between neighboring words.
 In these systems, it is impossible to nest proximity searches using parentheses.
 Wosp allows nested proximity search without limitation.

 For example, searchers can search for proximity matches in proximity to other terms or other proximity matches.